karthigayani/day-06/src/notes.md

 ### Day-14 completed

-### `Day-02 Backend-React-ReCap-MCQ - Dec-14`
+### `Day-02 Backend-React-Recap-MCQ - Dec-14`

 1. Why do you use `<noscript>` tag in react?

 - It will show alert message when JavaScript is not enabled in your browser.
-- JavaScript is like lifebreathe/heartbeat of React.
+- JavaScript is like life breathe/heartbeat of React.
 - JavaScript is used to bootstrap/Start the React App.
+- Without JavaScript you can’t start any react app.

 2. When you consider a function as component?

 - Function name should be Start with capital letter.
-- It should return atleast one JSX element.
+- It should return at least one JSX element.

-3. What is inside the return ?
+3. What is inside the return?

 - JSX - JavaScript XML

-4. End of the day JSX converted to ?
+4. End of the day JSX converted to?

-- JavaScript with the help of Webpack and Babel.
+- JSX Will be converted into JavaScript with the help of Webpack and Babel.

 5. What is the command for building the react app local?

 - `npm run build`

+Note: `npm run build` creates a new build folder in your local file.
+When you deploy react app into netlify this build folder only goes instead of src.
+This build folder contains only JS file in a compressed form.

+Steps: JSX -> JS -> (movieList -> a) -> uglification (\n, space) -> minification

+- Reducing variable Name size (uglification)
+- Removing newLine/indent/spacing (minification)

 6. Why do you need to use classname? / Why not we directly use class instead of className?